mvolkmann/blog/src/lambda-calculus.md

 (λfx.f (f x)) (add 3) 0
 (add 3) ((add 3) 0)
 add 3 3
--- We assume the add function works and skip to the result 6.
+-- We can assume the add function works and skip to the result of 6.
 (λmn. (m successor) n) 3 3
 (3 successor) 3
 (λfx.f (f (f x))) successor 3